solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 the web, only when its about transactions in which she is involved.
-For example she has links to her Bank statements, to receipts from shops she visited, and bills from electricity, water and other services providers.
-These remote spaces are protected to only allow her access - in addition of course to the service provider.
+For example she has links to her Bank statements, to receipts from shops she visited, and bills from electricity, water and other service providers.
+These remote spaces are protected, set to only allow access by Alice — and, of course, by the service provider, shop, bank, etc.

 The online bills are very interesting as they often have links to rich metadata about the products she bought that go beyond the